luster-io/luster-io.github.io/mobile-web-checklist.md

   If users are going to add your app to their homescreens, it had better work whether or not they're connected to the internet.
 That's where app-cache comes in.
-The application cache allows app writers to define what resources they want the user's device to save and guarantee that necessary assets will be available when the user is no longer connected to the internet.
+The application cache allows app writers to define what resources they want the user's device to save and guarantees that necessary assets will be available when the user is no longer connected to the internet.
 More information can be found [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Using_the_application_cache).